In Vitro Fertilisation (IVF)

-In Vitro Fertilisation (IVF) is a treatment where eggs are collected from the ovary, fertilised with sperm in a fertility clinic’s laboratory and replaced back into the uterus.
-On average an IVF cycle will take approximately four weeks.
+In Vitro Fertilisation (IVF) is a treatment where eggs are collected from the ovary, fertilised with sperm in the laboratory, and after a few days of growth, the resulting embryo is placed into the uterus.

-As your Fertility Specialist I will only recommend IVF if I am sure it will be the most successful treatment for you and only once other less invasive treatments have been considered.
-The IVF process can often seem quite complex and overwhelming and I will always spend time with you to ensure you have a thorough understanding of what is involved and you feel comfortable proceeding.
+As your Fertility Specialist, I will discuss the various fertility options available to you.
+I may recommend IVF if we feel this may be the best option for you.
+The IVF process can often seem complex and overwhelming, but I will always take the time to ensure you have a thorough understanding of what is involved.

 Below is some further information on what happens during an IVF treatment cycle: